pedroma/python-workshop/module1.md

     $ python hello.py
     Hello World

 This is how easy it is to write script files in python.
-Let's create a more complex one just to show off some of python.
+Let's create a more complex one just to show off some o f python.
+Let's use the `requests` library we installed in the previous section.
 Create a new file called `secondhello.py` and write the following:

-    for i in range(10):
+    import requests
+    print "What IP do you want to investigate?" ip = rawinput()
+    response = requests.get("http://ip-api.com/json/" + ip)
-        print "Hello World", i
+    print response.json()

 Save the file.
-Try to predict what the result will be before running it.
+Try running the code.
+It will ask you for some IP, grab [your own](http://whatismyip.com/) and paste it to the script when it asks for it.

 Standards and batteries included
 --------------------------------

 Python is a standards language.
 Every feature that is included in python has a [PEP (Python Enhancement Proposals)](http://legacy.python.org/dev/peps/) associated with it.
-These PEP's are what guides the language when developing new features.
+These PEP's are what guide the language when developing new features.
 Remember the Zen of Python from before?
-[PEP20](http://legacy.python.org/dev/peps/pep-0020/) defines that.
+It is defined in [PEP20](http://legacy.python.org/dev/peps/pep-0020/).
 There is one particular PEP which everyone should be familiar with which is [PEP8](http://legacy.python.org/dev/peps/pep-0008/).
 This PEP defines a standard for python code styling.
 With this everyone should have the same code style when writing python.
 This will make everyones code much easier to read and understand.
-Just keep in mind it exists :)
+It's a very good practice to know and follow this PEP when writing Python.

-When python is mentioned as haveing "batteries included" this means that python's standard library has a lot of modules that do some advanced things without having to install anything extra.
+When Python is mentioned as having "batteries included" this means that Python's standard library has a lot of modules that do some advanced things without having to install anything extra.
 Some examples of those modules are:

 * urllib - this module is used to make HTTP requests
 * csv - module used to read/write csv files